Cluster analysis: Centroid-based clustering

 K-means has a number of interesting theoretical properties.
 First, it partitions the data space into a structure known as a Voronoi diagram.
 Second, it is conceptually close to nearest neighbor classification, and as such is popular in machine learning.
-Third, it can be seen as a variation of model based clustering, and Lloyd's algorithm as a variation of the Expectation-maximization algorithm for this model discussed below.
+Third, it can be seen as a variation of model-based clustering, and Lloyd's algorithm as a variation of the Expectation-maximization algorithm for this model discussed below.

 Centroid-based clustering problems such as k-means and k-medoids are special cases of the uncapacitated, metric facility location problem, a canonical problem in the operations research and computational geometry communities.
 In a basic facility location problem (of which there are numerous variants that model more elaborate settings), the task is to find the best warehouse locations to optimally service a given set of consumers.
 One may view "warehouses" as cluster centroids and "consumer locations" as the data to be clustered.
 This makes it possible to apply the well-developed algorithmic solutions from the facility location literature to the presently considered centroid-based clustering problem.

-Distribution-based clustering
+Model-based clustering

-The clustering model most closely related to statistics is based on distribution models.
-Clusters can then easily be defined as objects belonging most likely to the same distribution.
-A convenient property of this approach is that this closely resembles the way artificial data sets are generated: by sampling random objects from a distribution.
+The clustering framework most closely related to statistics is model-based clustering, which is based on distribution models.
+This approach models the data as arising from a mixture of probability distributions.
+It has the advantages of providing principled statistical answers to questions such as how many clusters there are, what clustering method or model to use, and how to detect and deal with outliers.

-While the theoretical foundation of these methods is excellent, they suffer from one key problem known as overfitting, unless constraints are put on the model complexity.
+While the theoretical foundation of these methods is excellent, they suffer from overfitting unless constraints are put on the model complexity.
 A more complex model will usually be able to explain the data better, which makes choosing the appropriate model complexity inherently difficult.
+Standard model-based clustering methods include more parsimonious models based on the eigenvalue decomposition of the covariance matrices, that provide a balance between overfitting and fidelity to the data.

 One prominent method is known as Gaussian mixture models (using the expectation-maximization algorithm).
 Here, the data set is usually modeled with a fixed (to avoid overfitting) number of Gaussian distributions that are initialized randomly and whose parameters are iteratively optimized to better fit the data set.
 This will converge to a local optimum, so multiple runs may produce different results.
 In order to obtain a hard clustering, objects are often then assigned to the Gaussian distribution they most likely belong to; for soft clusterings, this is not necessary.

 Distribution-based clustering produces complex models for clusters that can capture correlation and dependence between attributes.
 However, these algorithms put an extra burden on the user: for many real data sets, there may be no concisely defined mathematical model (e.g. assuming Gaussian distributions is a rather strong assumption on the data).